elixir-europe/sco-community/docs/pages/training/index.md

 ## Training materials

-Below you can find a list of course instances collected by the recent training survey conducted by the ELIXIR Single-Cell Omics Community.
+Below you can find a list of courses collected by our training survey.
 These courses have materials inc. slides and exercises available online, some of them provide recorded lectures too.

 The complete dataset is available [here](https://github.com/NBISweden/elixir-sco-training-survey/blob/main/data/Training_survey_parsed_courses.xlsx).